rbisdorff/Digraph3/docSphinx/_build/html/_sources/index.rst.txt

 ..........................
 :New:

-   - A new :py:class:`~linearOrders.BachetRanking` class has been added to the :py:mod:`linearOrders` module implementing a :ref:`new ranking rule  <Bachet-Tutorial-label>` based on bipolar-valued base 3 encoded Bachet numbers.
+   - A new :py:class:`~linearOrders.BachetRanking` class has been added to the :py:mod:`linearOrders` module implementing a :ref:`new ranking rule  <Bachet-Tutorial-label>` based on bipolar-valued base 3 encoded *Bachet* numbers provided by the :py:class:`arithmetics.BachetNumber` class.

    - The tutorial on :ref:`Computing a best choice recommendation <Rubis-Tutorial-label>` has been thoroughly reviewed and upgraded